- You may change your Medicare plan during the open enrollment period (October 17 through December 7).

 - the 3 months before the month you turn 65 years old

 It’s recommended that you enroll during the first 3 months of initial enrollment so your coverage will begin earlier and you’ll avoid delays.

-If you sign up for Medicare Part B when you’re first eligible, you run the risk of having to pay a late enrollment penalty for as long as you have Part B insurance.
+If you do not sign up for Medicare Part B when you’re first eligible, you run the risk of having to pay a late enrollment penalty for as long as you have Part B insurance.